microsoft/Reactors/workshop-resources/emerging-tech/Blockchain_2/building_better_smart_contracts/getting-setup.md

 Y
 ou can choose to connect to the Main Ethereum Network as well as test networks.
 As a user you can use it as a crypto wallet to store ether, and for developers it is mainly used to deploy smart contracts.
 Let’s see how metamask plugin and remix work together to make smart contract development low barrier to entry and a breeze.
-> NOTE: if you use MetaMask as a wallet and as a dev tool, it’ll be more secure to make 2 separate accounts
+> NOTE: if you use MetaMask as a wallet and as a dev tool, it’ll be more secure to make 2 separate accounts.
+It's security best practice to avoid accidentally leaking your addresses / keys etc... in screenshots for example.
+It's also helpful to avoid mistakes where you accidentally use the mainnet / real wallet / real crypto assets instead of the testnet.
+If your dev only account is compromised... no big deal... just make a new one.
+Your real wallet contains crypto assets that has monetary value etc...
+If your real address gets associated with your identity... at the very least this gives others a way to study your transaction patterns which you would want to avoid.

 ## Download MetaMask